mcp-shark/aauth-explorer/README.md

 ## About AAuth

-AAuth is an open protocol for **autonomous agent authorization**.
+AAuth is an open protocol for **agent authorization**.
 It gives every agent its own cryptographic identity — no pre-registration, no shared secrets, no bearer tokens.

 Key properties:
 - **Proof of possession** — every request is signed with HTTP Message Signatures ([RFC 9421](https://www.rfc-editor.org/rfc/rfc9421)).
 Stolen tokens are worthless without the signing key.